SentometricsResearch/sentometrics/docs/README.md

 devtools::install_github("sborms/sentometrics")
 ```

-You are ready to load the package and have some fun:
+When installed, you are ready to load the package...

 ```R
 library("sentometrics")
 ```

+and have some fun!

 ## Contact